keithstellyes/mtg-lookup/README.md

     -power >5

-**NOTE:** In most environments, including Windows, Mac OS and Linux > < have a special meaning, so to pass the above, you must surround the > < with "".
+**NOTE:** In most environments, including Windows, Mac OS and Linux > < have a special meaning, so to pass the above, you must surround the > < with "" or, escape it with a \.

 For power in a range 3-5, it is as simple as: